Luka967/MiniWS/README.md

 ![npm package](https://nodei.co/npm/miniws.png?downloads=true&downloadRank=true&stars=true)

-# MiniWS Documentation

-## Incompatibilies
+## Notes

+- No permessage-deflate.
 - No integrated support TLS/SSL for both client sockets and server.
-- No permessage-deflate.
 - Minimum node.js version is v6.4.0 - it uses classes and rest parameters.
 - `Socket.onmessage` has either a `Buffer` and a `String` as the message.
 - It's built only for the RFC6455 protocol specification.
-- Only one event handler is allowed.
+- Only one event handler per event is allowed.
+- Events can be set by calling `on` or `once` or by setting `onX` (ex. `onmessage = handler`).
+- The `Server` class doesn't track connections, so:
+    - Broadcasting isn't supported.
+    - Closing the HTTP server doesn't close active connections.
+- Closing a socket will not automatically trigger the `close` event.
+It will wait for the other peer's response (close opcode message or explicit FIN) and then emit it.

+# MiniWS Documentation

 ```js
 const MiniWS = require("miniws");